 The continued success of the organization has enabled investment in smart technology.
-As this becomes further embedded into the organization, the responsibilities of the I.T. team have grown.
+As this becomes further embedded into the organization, the responsibilities of the IT team have grown.

 Goodman wanted to improve lines of communication with all staff throughout the country.
-He believed that pre-emptive, high cut-through communication could ease the pressure on his team AND provide a better service to all employees.
+He believed that pre-emptive, high cut-through communication could ease the pressure on his team and provide a better service to all employees.

+After seeking out various enterprise notification systems online, he selected SnapComms desktop alerts.
 He says: “We road-tested other options before choosing SnapComms.
 We found it to be elegantly simple.
 The software has clearly been designed around how it’s used.”

 Notifications can be about scheduled maintenance, upgrades, unplanned outages, spam warnings and anything else that’s sufficiently important and deserving of an unmissable message.

-“We use the screen sizing feature to suit the message: if it’s an important reminder notice, we do that small.
+“We use the screen sizing feature to suit the message.
+If it’s an important reminder notice, we do that small.
 If it’s urgent, we use full screen,” adds Goodman.

 His team have taken advantage of being able to preconfigure messages, so that zero time is wasted in an urgent situation.

-“Within 60 seconds I can edit and publish a message to either machines or users – 800 visual places - it’s out the door and on the screen, with just a few clicks!”
+Speed of message relay, and the flow-on productivity benefits, has really impressed Goodman.
+“Within 60 seconds I can edit and publish a message to either machines or users.
+It’s out the door and on the screen, with just a few clicks!”

-With SnapComms Alerts, if open rates fall below 80%, Goodman republishes the message, targeting only those who have not yet opened the Alert, to guarantee better results.
+If open rates fall below 80%, Goodman republishes the message, targeting only those who have not yet opened the Alert, to guarantee better results.

-So effective has Interstate’s new approach to communication that Goodman is now looking to expand usage of SnapComms tools into different areas of the organization.
+So effective has Interstate’s new approach to communication been, that Goodman is now looking to expand usage of SnapComms tools into different areas of the organization.